David Tvildiani Medical University (DTMU)

 Teaching Hospital

-Iverieli Tbilisi Maternity Hospital for Obstetrics and Gynecology training, Ghudushauri National Medical Center (580 beds) for Surgery and Emergency Medicine, and K. Eristavi National Center of Experimental and Clinical Surgery.
+Iverieli Tbilisi Maternity Hospital (Obstetrics and Gynecology), K. Eristavi National Center of Experimental and Clinical Surgery, and Institute of Neurology and Neuropsychology.

-MBBS Fees at David Tvildiani Medical University (DTMU) for Indian Students 2025-26
+MBBS Fees at David Tvildiani Medical University for Indian Students 2026-2027

 | Year | Tuition Fee | Hostel Fee | Other/Misc | Total (USD) | Total (INR) |